jekyll/minima/_posts/2021-05-13-competitive-programming.md

 ## Goals and Reflections

-I hope to attain the rank of Master on Codeforces, which has a nice yellow color for the title.
+I hope to attain the rank of Master on Codeforces, which has a nice yellow color for the title (which I did).

 I have met quite several people from competitive programming.
 I am still in contact with two of the people I participate FBHack with.
 There are a few people who reached out to me through my Leetcode and Codeforces profile, and I had some meaningful conversations with them.